Which of these five shares would be best for a FTSE-beating retirement fund?

 Further investment opportunities:

-> Roland does not own any of the shares mentioned in this article.
+> Roland owns shares in Tesco, Vodafone and Unilever but does not own any of the other shares mentioned in this article.
+The Motley Fool owns shares in Tesco and has recommended Unilever.